'Kids, kaumātua getting headaches': Mount Maunganui marae still on quest for industrial neighbours to move - NZ Herald

 near the marae.

-While the marae had been given the all-clear on PFAS, environmental spokesperson Joel Ngatuere believed the air quality still made his community suffer.
+The marae has been given the all-clear on PFAS, but environmental spokesman Joel Ngatuere believed the air quality still made his community suffer.

 Toi Te Ora Public Health medical officer of health Jim Miller said the air pollution in Mount Maunganui could cause health issues and health authorities were concerned about it.

-"There is an ongoing risk to population health whilst air quality remains poor.
-Exposure to poor quality air can cause short term health effects such as coughing and shortness of breath or worsening of underlying conditions such as asthma," he said in a statement.
+"There is an ongoing risk to population health while air quality remains poor.
+Exposure to poor quality air can cause short-term health effects such as coughing and shortness of breath or worsening of underlying conditions such as asthma," he said.

 "More prolonged exposure may contribute to respiratory disease, cardiovascular disease, and some cancers."